 Let's explore how Vitamin C can create a positive impact and some personal success stories.

 The immune system is often weakened by cancer treatments, leaving patients more susceptible to infections.
 Vitamin C, a powerful antioxidant, supports the immune system.
-Supplementing with Vitamin C can help bolster the body's natural defenses during and after treatment.
+Supplementing with Vitamin C can help bolster the body's natural defences during and after treatment.
 Numerous studies anchor the idea that a well-supported immune system is crucial during cancer recovery.

 Fatigue is one of the most common side effects reported by cancer patients.
 Vitamin C plays a key role in reducing feelings of tiredness and fatigue.
 It helps in the production of L-carnitine, a molecule that is essential for energy production.
 Patients who have included Vitamin C in their regimen often report feeling more energized and less fatigued.